toofpaste/chrometicker-privacypolicy/PRIVACY_POLICY.md

 ## Contact

-If you have any questions about this Privacy Policy or the Extension, please contact the developer at crometicker@proton.me.
+If you have any questions about this Privacy Policy or the Extension, please contact the developer at mjlarragueta@gmail.com.

 By using the Extension, you acknowledge that you have read and understood this Privacy Policy.